Composite Topological Structures in SO(10): Introduction

 In this paper, following an earlier work \cite{Lazarides:2019xai} where we mainly focused on $SO(10)$ breaking via $SU(4)_c \times SU(2)_L \times SU(2)_R$, we show the presence of a variety of composite topological structures that may arise from the spontaneous breaking of $SO(10)$ to $SU(3)_c \times U(1)_{em}$ via its maximal subgroups $SU(5) \times U(1)_{\chi}$, $SU(4)_c \times SU(2)_L \times SU(2)_R$ \cite{Pati:1974yy}, and $SU(5) \times U(1)_X$ \cite{DeRujula:1980qc}, also known as flipped $SU(5)$ \cite{Barr:1981qv}.
+(Although there are many breaking chains of $SO(10)$, we concentrate on these three models since they are phenomenologically viable and lead to many new extended structures.)
 We display the presence of a variety of composite topological structures that include i) a network of $\Z$ strings which develop monopoles and turn into necklaces with the structure of $\Z_2$ strings, ii) dumbbells connecting two different types of monopoles, or monopoles and antimonpoles, iii) starfish-like configurations, iv) polypole configurations, and v) walls bounded by a necklace.
 We also display the form of these structures both before and after the electroweak (EW) breaking.

 A careful exploration of the gravitational wave spectrum generated by these topological structures may shed light not only on the underlying GUT, $SO(10)$ in our case, but also on the symmetry breaking patterns as well as the nature of the scalar fields responsible for the breaking (for various $SO(10)$ symmetry breaking patterns see Refs.~\cite{Chakrabortty:2009xm,Chakrabortty:2017mgi,Chakrabortty:2019fov,King:2020hyd,King:2021gmj,Holman:1982tb,Ohlsson:2020rjc}).
 In particular, as previously mentioned, if the breaking is carried out with scalar field vacuum expectation values (VEVs) in the tensor representations, an unbroken $\Z_2$ symmetry survives which plays the role of ‘matter’ parity in a supersymmetric setting and which ensures the stability of the lightest supersymmetric particle (LSP) dark matter.
 In a non-supersymmetric framework, it can be used to stabilize a desired dark matter candidate.
 For an early example of this see Ref.~\cite{Holman:1982tb}, and more recent examples can be found in Refs.~\cite{Kadastik:2009dj,Mambrini:2015vna,Boucenna:2015sdg,Ferrari:2018rey,Lazarides:2020frf,Okada:2022yvq,Lazarides:2022ezc}.